jhstaudacher/EPIC/readme.md

 For a simple example we want to calculate the Banzhaf index for a simple 5-player mGame with the weights (9, 5, 3, 1, 1) and quota 11.
 Therefore create the file `weights.csv` inside the `epic/` directory and add the weights (one per line): 9, 5, 3, 1, 1.

-Then call the program: `./epic -i BZ -w ./weights.csv -q 11 -o screen -v`
+Then call the program: `./epic -i BZ -w ./weights.csv -q 11 -v`

 By adding the `-v` we get extra output like the raw Banzhaf values and the total number of swing players (sum over the raw Banzhaf values).